Breast Cancer Treatments

 My team and I strongly recommend that women facing mastectomy see a psychologist who specialises in breast care, to make sure that she gets the support they need to come to terms with her diagnosis, treatment and changes to her body.

-If the type and extent of your cancer mean that you will need radiotherapy, then my recommendation if you want to have a reconstruction, that you delay it until well after your treatment is finished, you need to be physically and emotionally ready.
+If the type and extent of your cancer mean that you will need radiotherapy, then my recommendation if you want to have a breast reconstruction, that you delay it until well after your treatment is finished, you need to be physically and emotionally ready.

 Radiotherapy is likely to compromise the quality of your skin, meaning that implants may not be an option for you.
 If this is your story, and you think you will want reconstruction in the future, then I can place a ’tissue-expander’ under the muscle of the chest wall at the time or your surgery.
 This is a ‘bag’ of air or saline, that can be expanded over time.
 It means that when you come to have your reconstruction, that you will have enough skin available to cover your new ‘breast’, and get a better, more natural looking result.